infinum/eightshift-docs/website/docs/basics/extending-classes.md

 ## Example

 Let's look at a way to add a class that enqueues themes frontend scripts and styles.
-Go to the **root** of your theme using the terminal and run this command:
+Go to the **root** of your theme, and using the terminal, run this command:

 `wp boilerplate create_enqueue_admin`

-This command will output something like this in your project, taking care of your project namespace and vendor prefixes, as well as package name and text-domain:
+This command will output something like this in your project, taking care of your projects namespace and vendor prefixes, as well as the package name and the text-domain:

 ```js
 <?php